colinhacks/zod/README.md

 ### `.optional`

-A convenience method that returns an optional version of the schema.
+A convenience method that returns an optional version of a schema.

 ```ts
 const optionalString = z.string().optional(); // string | undefined